Assessing Neural Network Robustness via Adversarial Pivotal Tuning

 Row 1 shows the input images.
 Row 2 shows the images resulting from our manipulations.
 Row 3 (and 4) shows the result of Dual manifold adversarial robustness, using pixel-space adversarial manipulations applied to StyleGAN-XL’s reconstructions.
 Row 4 shows the result using latent space manipulates applied using StyleGAN-XL.
 Our method manipulates images in a non-trivial but class-preserving manner, using the full capacity of a pretrained StyleGAN generator.
 For example, it removes the eye of the mantis (second column), changes the type of race car (third column), changes the color of the crab tail (fifth column), removes the text in a spaceship (seventh column) and removes some of the ropes (eighth column).
 All of these are class-preserving examples that fool a pretrained PRIME-ResNet50 classifier.
 In contrast, Dual manifold adversarial robustness either generates noisy and less realistic images (row 3) or images which differ significantly semantically and which do not preserve the input class (row 4).

-TL:DR We propose a framework for generation of photorealistic images that can fool a classifier using automatic semantic manipulations
+We propose a framework for generation of photorealistic images that fool a classifier using automatic semantic manipulations

 The Adversarial Pivotal Tuning (APT) framework